OutrunBuild/Gitbook-Doc/business-model.md

 The network effects of the Outrun ecosystem are reflected in several aspects:

-* **Liquidity Connectivity:** OutStake's universal asset principal token ([**UPT**](outstake/yield-tokenization/pt.md)) bridges the liquidity of different native yield tokens of the same native asset type, enhancing liquidity across the entire LSD (Liquidity Staking Derivatives) ecosystem and creating a significant network effect.
+* **Liquidity Connectivity:** OutStake's universal asset principal token ([**UPT**](outstake/yield-tokenization/pt.md)) bridges the liquidity of different yield-bearing tokens of the same underlying asset type, enhancing liquidity across the entire LSD (Liquidity Staking Derivatives) ecosystem and creating a significant network effect.
 * **Referral Commission Engine:** OutSwap's on-chain referral commission engine boosts liquidity support and drives more transactions, increasing trading volume and fee revenue while also generating greater social influence.
 * **User Attraction:** The design philosophy of FFLaunch and Memeverse is aimed at attracting a large number of users and significantly increasing user engagement, meeting the needs of all stakeholders and fostering a win-win situation, thereby enhancing the network effects and revenue potential of the entire ecosystem.